-Clause 4.6 Exceptions to Development Standards
+(ii) Clause 4.6 Exceptions to Development Standards

-As outlined in the table above, the proposal results in a breach of Clause 4.4 - Floor space ratio of MLEP 2011.
+As outlined in the table above, the proposal exceeds the development standard prescribed by Clause 4.4 - Floor space ratio of MLEP 2011.

-The applicant seeks a variation to the floor space ratio development standard under Clause 4.4 of MLEP 2011 by 12.4% (30.3m2).
+The applicant seeks a variation to the floor space ratio development standard of 12.22% (30m2).